GenomicsAotearoa/hts_workshop_mpi/docs/level1/41_blastn_annotation.md

     1. Replace the value `<insert email here>` with your email address.
     1. Replace the value `<username>` with your login name, completing the path in the `cd` command.

-Once you are happy with the content of your script, you can 'submit' the job request to the NeSI cluster using the command:
+Once you are happy with the content of your script, you would normally 'submit' the job request to the NeSI cluster using the command below.
+However, because we are working in a training environment we do not have access to the usual `slurm` tools.

 !!! terminal "code"